 You have the option of completing the new patient paperwork prior to your first appointment to ensure an expedient visit.
 Click the following link to download our new patient forms:

-What to Expect at Your First Dentist Appointment
+What to Expect at Your First Orthodontics Appointment

-Contact Carus Orthodontics Killeen in Killeen, Texas at 254-526-0266 for more information on what to expect at your first checkup, or continue reading below!
+Contact Carus Orthodontics Killeen in Killeen, Texas at 254-526-0266 for more information on what to expect at your first visit, or continue reading below!

 Smile and Relax